CSCOPE: Innovative Curriculum or Threat to America’s Youth?

 CSCOPE Fears Stem from Conservative Base

-Although it seemingly launched as nothing more than a curriculum management system for Texas public schools, CSCOPE has erupted into a political hot potato that has both sides of the aisle putting up their fists.
+Although it seemingly launched as nothing more than a curriculum management system for Texas public schools, CSCOPE has erupted into a political hot potato with both sides of the aisle putting up their fists.
 On the conservative side, fears about CSCOPE primarily revolve around the perceived secrecy of the information and specific lessons that students have reported learning in the classroom.
 Some of those lessons, according to The Daily Caller, include:

 Studies on Islam